 I suppose this is one of the earliest forms of hacking…

-6. BoosterBoy (DMG)
+5. BoosterBoy (DMG)

 This thing is HUGE, but it certainly packs a punch.
-It’s essentially a Samus Aran style power suit for your original DMG GameBoy.
+It’s essentially a Samus Aran-style power suit for your original DMG GameBoy.

-The faceplate has the usual Analog stick and raised buttons that are all the rage with these mod packages, but the real exciting features are all the other bits and pieces that make up this monstrous plastic Minotaur.
+The faceplate has the usual analogue stick and raised buttons that are all the rage with these mod packages, but the real exciting features are all the other bits and pieces that make up this monstrous plastic Minotaur.

 The two balls on the top are external speakers, there’s a flap for storing headphone and getting to the power switch, a magnifying glass that can be pulled over the screen, and there’s a light that you can use to illuminate your favourite games in the dark.